Run Wild Races

 Metro Richmond Zoo, VA

-Racing to save the endangered Pygmy Hippo
+Racing for Poppy the Pygmy Hippo

-The 7th Bi-Annual Run Wild Race
+The 10th Bi-Annual Run Wild Race

-September 30th, 2023 hosted at the Metro Richmond Zoo.
+May 3, 2025 hosted at the Metro Richmond Zoo.
 Below are the race options for the upcoming event.

 Run Wild: